LakeinLove/Mage-The-Awakening/Lexicon/Combat/Defence.md

 You can choose not to apply your character’s Defence against some attacks.
 If two unarmed gangbangers attack before a chainsaw-wielding lunatic, you might want to let the gangbangers get their blows in, and apply your full Defence against the maniac swinging a chainsaw at your head.

-You cannot apply your character’s Defence against firearms attacks without supernatural assistance, whether it’s from a spell, an Attainment, or some other power that grants Defence against gunfire.
+You cannot apply your character’s Defence against firearms attacks without supernatural assistance, whether it’s from a spell, an [[Attainments|Attainment]], or some other power that grants Defence against gunfire.

 ---